AdityaBahl/Wordle-Game/README.md

 # Wordle Game Using NodeJs and APIs

-A Game of Wordle with the benefit of 2x API from RapidAPI
+A Game of Wordle using -

+1. HTML
+2. CSS
+3. Vanilla JavaScript
+4. Node.js
+5. APIs -
+   a.
+Word Dictionary
+   b.
+Random Words

 # Getting Started